DETAILED ACTION

 Therefore, it would have been obvious to one of ordinary skill in the art at the time the invention was filed to incorporate the utilization of application type as the means for making NAT routing decisions according to policy, as disclosed by Yang, within the teachings of Cisco SD-WAN in order to benefit of allowing the network operator to support NAT policies with different granularity (Yang, [0068]), thereby making the system more desirable to use by its customers.

-Regarding claims 6, 13, and 20 Cisco SD-WAN disclosed the method, device, and medium of claims 1, 8, and 15, including wherein the policy includes criteria for matching one or more applications (Cisco SD-WAN, p8, “As shown in the figure, branch (remote-site} employees are allowed direct access to the Internet for cloud-based applications and user web access.
+Regarding claims 6, and 13, Cisco SD-WAN disclosed the method, device, and medium of claims 1, 8, and 15, including wherein the policy includes criteria for matching one or more applications (Cisco SD-WAN, p8, “As shown in the figure, branch (remote-site} employees are allowed direct access to the Internet for cloud-based applications and user web access.
 This is achieved by configuring the WAN edge routers as an Internet exit point.
 Designated employee Internet traffic uses the directly connected Internet transport for direct Internet access, while the rest of the Internal traffic exits via the MPLS or INET tunnel to the destination.”; Cisco SD-WAN therefore disclosed filtering according to criteria for matching one or more applications, i.e. cloud-based applications; See also p44, in which Cisco SD-WAN), and

-comprises multiple NAT methods for an traffic associated with a source data prefix based on a DIA path preference and an availability of the DIA path preference Cisco SD-WAN, p 44, Cisco SD-WAN disclosed the centralized data policy configured to filter traffic based on a prefix list such as a source data prefix list, to which all traffic entering is filtered based on the source data prefix configured within the policy match statement, and routed to the transport-side interface, VPN 0 as one example, to which groups of interest may include a VPN list, to which the VPN list can be specified on page 50; Page 45 shows the ability to add data prefixes; Cisco SD-WAN, p13, “For DIA, as shown above in the figure, NAT overload can be configured on the physical Internet transport interfaces connecting to the Internet Service Provider’s network; See page 15 NAT DIA Route and How NAT DIA Routes Work – enabling NAT on “Internet facing interface”; See also p20, NAT enabled interface; See also p24-25, Fig. 25 NAT enabled interfaces, and at the very bottom of p26 “two or more NAT interfaces”; p18 shows Single router dual internet design models in which allow for Internet failover to a secondary Internet link in the event of primary Internet link failure; See also Figure 31, “Path preference for internet traffic” and the rest of p29 explaining path preference and availability; Cisco SD-WAN therefore provides the ability to configure source data prefixes to comprise multiple NAT methods based on DIA path preference and an availability of the DIA path preference).
+comprises multiple NAT methods for an traffic associated with a source data prefix based on a DIA path preference and an availability of the DIA path preference (Cisco SD-WAN, p 44, Cisco SD-WAN disclosed the centralized data policy configured to filter traffic based on a prefix list such as a source data prefix list, to which all traffic entering is filtered based on the source data prefix configured within the policy match statement, and routed to the transport-side interface, VPN 0 as one example, to which groups of interest may include a VPN list, to which the VPN list can be specified on page 50; Page 45 shows the ability to add data prefixes; Cisco SD-WAN, p13, “For DIA, as shown above in the figure, NAT overload can be configured on the physical Internet transport interfaces connecting to the Internet Service Provider’s network; See page 15 NAT DIA Route and How NAT DIA Routes Work – enabling NAT on “Internet facing interface”; See also p20, NAT enabled interface; See also p24-25, Fig. 25 NAT enabled interfaces, and at the very bottom of p26 “two or more NAT interfaces”; p18 shows Single router dual internet design models in which allow for Internet failover to a secondary Internet link in the event of primary Internet link failure; See also Figure 31, “Path preference for internet traffic” and the rest of p29 explaining path preference and availability; Cisco SD-WAN therefore provides the ability to configure source data prefixes to comprise multiple NAT methods based on DIA path preference and an availability of the DIA path preference).

 While Cisco SD-WAN disclosed the limitations with respect to source data prefix, Cisco SD-WAN did not explicitly disclose the limitations with respect to application type, as claimed.